What are the A1C diabetes benefits? A1C test help better assesses diabetes; its management and prevent diabetes complications.

 Advisable to use A1C, Fasting blood glucose and OGTT combination for early diabetes diagnosis.

-A1C test sensitivity limits its applicability for diabetes diagnosis.
+A1C test sensitivity limits its applicability for a diabetes diagnosis.
 It might miss or delay the diagnosis of type 2 diabetes.
 OGTT is also failing to identify a vast number of individuals with A1C of more than 6.5%.

 Studies confirm A1C importance to avoid diabetes complications.